Shear wave splitting: Modeling

-Where $\delta t$ is the time delay between the slow and fast shear waves and $\phi$ is the angle between the polarizations of the slow and fast shear waves.
-These two parameters can be individually estimated from multiple component seismic recordings (Fig. 5).
+Where $\delta t$ is the time delay between the slow and fast shear waves and $\phi$ is the angle between the polarization of the incident shear wave $\hat p$ and the polarization of the fast shear wave $\hat f$.
+These two parameters can be individually estimated from multiple component seismic recordings.

-Schematic model

-Figure 6 is a schematic animation showing the process of shear wave splitting and the seismic signature generated by the arrivals of two polarized shear waves at the surface recording station.
-There is one incident shear wave (blue) traveling vertically along the center grey axis through an isotropic medium (green).
-This single incident shear wave splits into two shear waves (orange and purple) upon entering the anisotropic media (red).
-The faster shear wave is oriented parallel to the cracks or crystals in the medium.
-The arrivals of the shear waves are shown on the right, as they appear at the recording station.
-The north–south polarized shear wave arrives first (purple) and the east–west polarized shear wave (orange) arrives about a second later.

 Applications, justification, usefulness

 Shear wave splitting measurements have been used to explore earthquake prediction, and to map fracture networks created by high pressure fracturing of reservoirs.

 According to Crampin shear wave splitting measurements can be used to monitor stress levels in the earth.
 It is well known that rocks near an earthquake-prone zone will exhibit dilatancy.
 Shear wave splitting is produced by seismic waves traveling through a medium with oriented cracks or crystals.
 The changes in shear wave splitting measurements over the time leading up to an impending earthquake can be studied to give insight to the timing and location of the earthquake.
 These phenomena may be observed many hundreds of kilometers from the epicenter.

 The petroleum industry uses shear-wave splitting measurements to map the fractures throughout a hydrocarbon reservoir.
 To date, this is the best method to gain in situ information about the fracture network present in a hydrocarbon reservoir.
 The best production in a field is associated with an area where there are multiple small fractures that are open, allowing for constant flow of the hydrocarbons.
 Shear-wave splitting measurements are recorded and analyzed to obtain the degree of anisotropy throughout the reservoir.
 The area with the largest degree of anisotropy will generally be the best place to drill because it will contain the largest number of open fractures.